 In our exclusive interview above, we meet Sachs at his conceptual Swiss Passport office at Galerie Thaddaeus Ropac, where the New York-based designer gets hands-on with the new Nike Mars Yard Overshoe for the very first time, and speaks to us about his new film Paradox Bullets.

 Priced at £390 (approximately $508 USD), the NikeCraft x Tom Sachs Overshoe will be available in limited numbers on October 11 at DSM London for in-store pickup only, which can be entered via online raffle.
-A global release date for the Tom Sachs Overshoe will be announced in the coming months.
+A global release date has now been set for May 9, from retailers like END.
+Clothing and more.

 Check out product shots of the NikeCraft x Tom Sachs Mars Yard Overshoe here.